nmwsharp/diffusion-net/README.md

 ### Thanks

-Parts of this work were generously supported by the ERC Starting Grant No. 758800 (EXPROTEA) the ANR AI Chair AIGRETTE, a Packard Fellowship, NSF CAREER Award 1943123, an NSF Graduate Research Fellowship, and gifts from Activision Blizzard, Adobe, Disney, Facebook, and nTopology.
+Parts of this work were generously supported by the Fields Institute for Mathematics, the Vector Institute, ERC Starting Grant No. 758800 (EXPROTEA) the ANR AI Chair AIGRETTE, a Packard Fellowship, NSF CAREER Award 1943123, an NSF Graduate Research Fellowship, and gifts from Activision Blizzard, Adobe, Disney, Facebook, and nTopology.
 The dataset loaders mimic code from [HSN](https://github.com/rubenwiersma/hsn), [pytorch-geometric](https://github.com/rusty1s/pytorch_geometric), and probably indirectly from other sources too.
 Thank you!